ava-labs/avalanchego/network/README.md

 `GetPeerList` messages contain a bloom filter of already known peers to optimize bandwidth.

 A `PeerList` is the message that is used to communicate the presence of peers in the network.
-Each `PeerList` message contains networking-level metadata about the peer that provides the necessary information to connect to it.
+Each `PeerList` message contains signed networking-level metadata about the peer that provides the necessary information to connect to it.

-Once peer data is received from a peer, the receiving node will add that data to its bloom filter to prevent learning about this data again in the future unnecessarily.
+Once peer metadata is received, the node will add that data to its bloom filter to prevent learning about this data again.

 ###### Gossip